 John A. E. Pottow is an internationally recognized expert in the field of bankruptcy and commercial law.
 His award-winning scholarship concentrates on the issues involved in the regulation of cross-border insolvencies as well as consumer financial distress.
 He has published in prominent legal journals in the United States and Canada and testified before Congress.
-An oft-invited lecturer, he has presented his works at academic conferences around the world and frequently provides commentary for national and international media outlets such as NPR, CNBC, CNN, C-SPAN, and the BBC.
+An oft-invited lecturer, he has presented his works at academic conferences around the world and frequently provides commentary for national and international media outlets, such as NPR, CNBC, CNN, C-SPAN, Al Jazeera America, and the BBC.
+In January 2014, he argued before the U.S. Supreme Court in EBIA v.
+Arkison.

 Prof. Pottow joined the faculty in 2003.
 Prior to coming to Michigan, he worked at several bankruptcy firms, including Weil, Gotshal and Manges of New York and the former Hill & Barlow of Boston.
 His practice focused on debtor representation in complex Chapter 11 restructurings.
 He was also an active litigator whose cases included representing a gender-based asylum seeker from Afghanistan in U.S. Immigration Court and a small bankruptcy party before the U.S. Supreme Court.

 He holds an AB in psychology, summa cum laude, from Harvard College and a JD, magna cum laude, from Harvard Law School, where he served as treasurer of the Harvard Law Review.
 Prof. Pottow clerked for the Rt.
 Hon.
 Beverley McLachlin, Chief Justice of Canada, and the Hon.
 Guido Calabresi, U.S. Court of Appeals for the Second Circuit.
-He is licensed as a barrister and solicitor in Ontario and as an attorney in Massachusetts.
-In 2005, he was presented the L. Hart Wright Award for Excellence in Teaching.
-In 2010, he was elected a member of the International Insolvency Institute.
+He is licensed as a barrister and solicitor in Ontario and as an attorney in Massachusetts and Michigan.
+He is a member of the International Insolvency Institute and has been an NGO observer for UNCITRAL Working Groups on Arbitration and Insolvency.
+In 2005, he was presented the L. Hart Wright Award for Excellence in Teaching and, in 2012, received a pro bono award from the U.S. District Court of the Eastern District of Michigan.